bitcoin/bitcoin/doc/reduce-memory.md

 syscoind
 ```

 The behavior was introduced to increase CPU locality of allocated memory and performance with concurrent allocation, so this setting could in theory reduce performance.
-However, in Bitcoin Core very little parallel allocation happens, so the impact is expected to be small or absent.
+However, in Syscoin Core very little parallel allocation happens, so the impact is expected to be small or absent.